mohammadbeyzaeicode-hub/mohammadbeyzaeicode-hub/README.md

 ## About Me

-<small>I'm an AI-focused developer interested in building intelligent systems and understanding the technical foundations behind them.</small>
+I'm an AI-focused developer interested in building intelligent systems and understanding the technical foundations behind them.

 My current focus is on **AI Agents, Computer Vision, Deep Learning, and Machine Learning**.

+I previously worked in **backend development with ASP.NET**, and have since shifted my focus toward AI, bringing my software engineering and backend experience into the systems I build. current focus is on **AI Agents, Computer Vision, Deep Learning, and Machine Learning**.

 <br>